Abdullah Al Noman: Career

 On 7 April 2013, Noman was sent to jail in connection with a number of criminal cases.
 Jatiyatabadi Swechhasebak Dal called for a strike in Chittagong the next day protesting the decision.

-Noman told reporters that he is considering quitting Bangladesh Nationalist Party in August 2016 after he did not receive a seat in the standing committee of Bangladesh Nationalist Party.
+Noman told reporters that he was considering quitting Bangladesh Nationalist Party in August 2016 after he did not receive a seat in the standing committee of Bangladesh Nationalist Party.

 Bangladesh Police from Tongi Police Station arrested Noman on 7 May 2018 from Gazipur near the home of the Bangladesh Nationalist Party candidate of Gazipur City Corporation, Hasan Uddin Sarkar, over allegations of vandalism with 12 other activists of Bangladesh Nationalist Party.
 Noman was released soon after but the rest were detained by the police for questioning.

 Noman reported that his rally in Chittagong on 16 December 2018, on the occasion of victory day of Bangladesh Liberation war, was attacked by armed supporters of Awami League.

 Noman complained to Bangladesh Election Commission on 17 March 2020, during the Chattogram City Corporation election campaign, that Awami League activists and Bangladesh Police personnel were interfering with the election campaign of Bangladesh Nationalist Party.

+Death

+On 25 February 2025, he suffered a cardiac arrest at his residence in Dhanmondi.
+He was taken to Square Hospital in the capital, where he was declared dead.
+Noman was 82.